-- Concurrent enrollment courses offered in the high school are the same as the courses offered on-campus at the sponsoring college or university;
+- College courses offered in the high school are of the same quality and rigor as the courses offered on-campus at the sponsoring college or university.

-- Instructors teaching college or university courses through the concurrent enrollment program meet the academic requirements for faculty and instructors teaching in the sponsoring post-secondary institution and are trained in course delivery and are provided ongoing discipline-specific professional development.
+- Instructors teaching college courses through the concurrent enrollment program meet the academic requirements for faculty and instructors teaching in the sponsoring post-secondary institution and are trained in course delivery and are provided ongoing discipline-specific professional development.